About JCCS Nutrition Services

 San Diego County Office of Education, Administrative Regulation 3572

-Nutrition Program Compliance (click to download)
+Nutrition Program Compliance (click to download) /

-Student Wellness Policy (click to download)
+Student Wellness Policy (click to download) /

-Stakeholders will be made aware of their ability to participate in the development, review, update, and implementation of the Momentum Learning Student Wellness Policy through the district website, and various parent/guardian/student group meetings held throughout the year.
+Stakeholders will be made aware of their ability to participate in the development, review, update, and implementation of the Juvenile Court and Community Schools Student Wellness Policy through the district website, and various parent/guardian/student group meetings held throughout the year.

-Community Eligibility Provision (CEP):
+Community Eligibility Provision (CEP)

 Parent Letter: English / Spanish